espenfl/t4me/docs/parameters.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Selects if a line extraction of the band structure is written to
 the file :file:`bands` before interpolation.
 If velocities are present
-this is also written to the :file:`velocities`
+this is also written to the file :file:`velocities`

+Example:
 ::

    dispersion_write_preinter: False